emqx/emqx-docs/en_US/rule/rule-example.md

 }
 ------WebKitFormBoundary7MA4YWxkTrZu0gW--
 ```
-The response should look like following:
+The response should look like the following:

 ```json
 [